 - How to Install WordPress plugin

-- List of must have WordPress plugins
+- List of must-has WordPress plugins

 - How to create RSS feed for WordPress Blog

-Which is Better: WordPress.com or Self hosted Blog?
+Which is Better: WordPress.com or Self-hosted Blog?

 So, by now you know that both WordPress.com and WordPress.org have their share of advantages and disadvantages.
 When you are creating a personal blog, where your intention is just to have a blog as a diary or journal, it’s the best, as you don’t have to invest anything.
-One can always start a Blog on WordPres.com for experiencing WordPress and later on migrate to WordPress.org by buying their own hosting and domain.
+One can always start a Blog on WordPres.com for experiencing WordPress and later on migrate to WordPress.org by buying their hosting and domain.